 IRS audit representation saves time, headaches, anxiety, and stress.

-Tax audit representation or IRS audit representation is a service in which a tax professional stands on behalf of a taxpayer during an Internal Revenue Service or state tax examination.
+IRS audit representation is a service in which a tax professional stands on behalf of a taxpayer during an Internal Revenue Service or state tax examination.

 An IRS audit may be an intimidating experience as you must be prepared to explain the nature of your income and substantiate the expenses and deductions claimed on your tax return.

 It is likely that the audit of one tax return by the Internal Revenue Service may lead to other tax years being opened for IRS audit.

 Additionally, in order to properly defend yourself, you may be required to have extensive knowledge of the tax codes and regulations.